cph-cachet/flutter-plugins/packages/activity_recognition_flutter/README.md

 [![pub package](https://img.shields.io/pub/v/activity_recognition_flutter.svg)](https://pub.dartlang.org/packages/activity_recognition)

+## Important
+This package uses the Android Embedding API v2.
+In order to use this in pre-Flutter 1.12 projects, you need to follow this guide: https://github.com/flutter/flutter/wiki/Upgrading-pre-1.12-Android-projects
 Activity recognition plugin for Android and iOS.
 Only working while App is running (= not terminated by the user or OS).

 ## Getting Started